 We wanted something to class up our beloved weathered maple and coffee ring and we jumped to bronze because of it's slight reddish hue.
 It's subtle and helps the coffee pop rather than stealing the attention.

 Sure, we can swap gold inlays for the bronze, no problem.
-Simply add this $50 upgrade for gold and let us know in the order notes what color gold you would like: rose, white, or yellow.
+Simply add this gold upgrade (select the double gold option for your preferred gold color).
 We always use solid, 14k gold in our rings.

 If you have a favorite coffee shop and would like to use their beans, we can make that happen.
 Simply select the option on this page.
 We only need about 2 tablespoons of coffee beans (ground coffee may work as well).
 If you would like to send along more beans than necessary, well, coffee is always appreciated in the shop ;-).